ICTR Biostatistics Core Services

 The School of Medicine Biostatistics and Bioinformatics Division provides UMB investigators and trainees biostatistical collaboration and consultation service and access to state-of-the-art statistical science, expert statistical analysis, and sound statistical reporting in biomedical research.
 Biostatisticians provide consultation and collaboration regarding the research design and statistical analysis plan, including the assessment of study feasibility, estimation of sample sizes to meet study objectives, and grant and manuscript preparation.

 The PRC service center in the Department of Pharmaceutical Health Services Research at the University of Maryland School of Pharmacy has been providing a wide range of services to UMB campus investigators for more than 15 years.
-Services include analytics (discovery, interpretation, and communication of meaningful patterns in data), SAS programing, data management, statistics, and epidemiology to support health services researchers.
-The PRC can assist researchers with project preparation by obtaining data from outside sources (e.g., CMS, DHMH, and UMBC), secure Memorandums of Understanding or Data Use Agreements, and assist investigators in securing IRB approval.
+Services include analytics (discovery, interpretation, and communication of meaningful patterns in data), SAS programming, data management, statistics, and epidemiology to support health services researchers.
+The PRC can guide researchers on how to obtain data from outside sources (e.g., CMS, DHMH, and UMBC), secure Memorandums of Understanding or Data Use Agreements, and assist investigators in securing IRB approval.

 The School of Nursing Office of Research and Scholarship provides biostatistical services to support UMSON faculty and students for proposal applications and data analysis post-awards.

 Need statistical software?

 The Center for Information Technology Services (CITS) Office of Software Licensing provides enterprise pricing for software used at the desktop level.
 Examples of software available to researchers at volume discounts are Mathematica and ARCGis.
 For statistical analysis, SAS, SPSS and STATA are offered.
 In addition, antivirus software from Symantec, office productivity software from Microsoft, and presentation software from Adobe are available at reduced rates.